 Early unsuccessful rail mite prototype built by John Babcock, powered by a McCoy .19 engine.

-A small number of post-war mite cars were raced on high-banked oval-shaped rail tracks.
+In the United States, a small number of post-war mite cars were raced on high-banked oval-shaped rail tracks.
 But almost all rail tracks were designed for the larger .60-size cars and were not well suited to the smaller, less powerful mite cars.

 Nonetheless, rail mite racing enjoyed some limited popularity across the country and a few mite cars designed specifically for rail track racing were produced.
 Other rail mites were simply mite size tether cars which were converted for use on rail tracks.